supreethms1809/multiagent/assignments/assignment1/assignment1_report.md

 ```

-### Value and action of each state after the policy evaluation is complete
+### Plot the value of each state after the policy evaluation is complete: Value and action of each state after the policy evaluation is complete
 ![Value and action of each state after the policy evaluation is complete](./images/prob2.png)